 Also called epidermal cyst or keratin cyst, a sebaceous cyst is a sac-like swelling arising from a hair follicle.
 A skin trauma can also induce a cyst to form.
 It normally contains a cheese like substance of keratin (a protein) inside.
-The sebaceous cysts usually occur on back, scalp of head, neck, face and genital area.
+The sebaceous cysts usually occur on the back, the scalp of head, neck, face and genital area.
 They are of different sizes.

 - Damage to the hair follicles- Each hair grows from a follicle which can be damaged from the injuries, like abrasions, or surgical wounds.
 It can also become blocked by surface cells.